 To Apply to this Program:

-The essay questions are: 1) Describe your background in science and your motivation for joining the program.
+The essay questions are: 1) Describe your experience in science, your long terms plans, and your motivation for joining the program.

-You can also visit the Residential Program page for additional information.
+You can also visit the Program Communities page for additional information.